Sleepytale Logo

 What helps a toddler settle down after playing?

 A calm, consistent wind down does the most, since all that play and energy can leave a toddler overtired rather than sleepy.
 Dimming the lights, slowing the pace, and using the same soothing cue each night helps.
-A gentle, screen free bedtime story or lullaby, like the ones Sleepytale creates around your child, gives a busy toddler a clear signal that playtime is over and rest is near.
+A gentle, screen free story or lullaby, like the ones Cleo makes for your child at Sleepytale, gives a busy toddler a clear signal that playtime is over and rest is near.

 Can Sleepytale be part of a toddler's routine?